-In accounting, there is this tax system called progressive system of taxation where the income of individuals and business follow an accelerating schedule.
+In accounting, there is this tax system called a progressive system of taxation where the income of individuals and businesses follow an accelerating schedule.

 This means that the higher your income, the higher the percentage of tax you pay, and the lower your income, the lower the percentage of tax you pay.

-In fact, if you earn a very little income, you pay no income tax at all.
+In fact, if you earn very little income, you pay no income tax at all.

-We call it Tax Brackets, the division at which tax rate change as the taxable income increase or decrease.
+We call it Tax Brackets, the division at which tax rates changes as the taxable income increase or decreases.

 The following tax schedule said it all:

 The above schedule is a very clear example of the progressive tax system.

 As you can see, the low-income earners who earn less than $5,000 have no obligation to pay tax on their income whatsoever.